 Q: How can we be sure that these additional outcomes will be delivered?

-A: Legislation to create a Special Account reflects the Government's commitment to achieving enhanced environmental outcomes for the Basin over the long term independent of any changes in government or annual budget processes.
-This is the strongest form of commitment that the Government and Parliament can provide to funding these new measures.
+A: The Water for the Environment Special Account reflects the Government's commitment to achieving the recovery of the additional 450 GL of environmental water and relaxing constraints.
+Achieving these outcomes will lead to the enhanced environmental outcomes for the Basin over the long term.
+Ensuring the funding is available over the 10 years to 2024 is the strongest form of commitment that the Government and Parliament can provide to funding these new measures.

 Q: How will recovery of this water be impact-neutral?

 A: The Basin Plan requires that recovery of additional water under the SDL adjustment mechanism must result in neutral or improved socio-economic outcomes.
 Participation of water users in projects that recover water under the new on-farm efficiency programs will be entirely voluntary, meeting the Basin Plan tests for neutral or improved socio-economic outcomes.